raketenben/MinecraftVideoConverter/README.md

 ## HOW TO USE

-1. Download "MinecraftVideoConverter.zip" and "VideoplayerDatapack.zip" from the [release page](https://github.com/raketenben/MinecraftVideoConverter/releases/tag/v1.0).
+1. Download "MinecraftVideoConverter.exe" and "VideoplayerDatapack.zip" from the [release page](https://github.com/raketenben/MinecraftVideoConverter/releases/tag/v1.0).
 2. Put the "VideoplayerDatapack.zip" in the "datapacks" folder of your world.
-3. Unpack the "MinecraftVideoConverter.zip" with winrar or 7zip and open the "MinecraftVideoConverter.exe" inside.
+3. Execute the "MinecraftVideoConverter.exe" (If windows blocks the execution, click on "More Information" and "Execute anyway").
 4. Inside of the programm select the video you want, as well as your world.
 5. Start the conversion process
 6. After it finishes note down the values the programm shows you.